Skip to main content

 This code calls movies to get all the movies and returns the length of the array.

-Create at the same level of test-db and test-service another folder for Composer and cd into it:
+Create at the same level of test-db and test-service another folder for Gateway and cd into it:

 ?
 Where would you like to create your project? .